How to prepare tea?

 While heat makes most components of tea soluble, it can also destroy or alter some of them.
 Controlling the water temperature allows you to balance the components in each tea.
 There is an optimal brewing temperature for each type of tea, which should be respected to bring out all of its qualities.
 To guide you, the appropriate brewing temperature is marked on all our packaging.

 We also suggest the use of the stainless steel thermostatic kettle which makes it easy to select one of six different pre-set temperatures.

 Perfect brewing time

-It is essential to steep your tea for the correct amount of time.
-Brewing times vary between 10 seconds and 20 minutes and are determined by the chemical components of each tea.
+It is essential to steep your tea for the correct time to bring out all of its qualities.
+Brewing times vary between 10 seconds and 20 minutes, and are determined by the chemical components of each tea.
 For example, an Oolong can be brewed for a long time, and even several times.
 On the other hand, a Japanese green tea should never be steeped for longer than two minutes.
 In reality, what is more important than a rule is to know about the type of tea.
 For the perfect tasting experience, we suggest you following the indications on our packaging.
-To avoid brewing your tea for too long, we suggest the use of an electronic timer.
+To avoid leaving your tea to brew for too long, we suggest the use of the electronic timer.